DurationPart-time 2 years, Full-time 1.5 years or Part-time equivalent

 This Master's involves the use of authentic issues in the contemporary world of work to strengthen the links between theory and practice.

-Study tours are a unique feature of the on-campus program.
+Study tours are a unique feature of the on-campus degree.
 You may be able to combine an overseas travel and cultural experience with coursework completed in intensive mode and have this credited towards your degree.
 Global intensives depart during the Australian summer or winter vacations and are usually undertaken in the final semester of the master degree.

 - 1.5 years full-time or part-time equivalent (with advanced standing)